Dyed with natural colours, weaved by master hands

 The Geographical Indication Protection Society (MPIG) of Sikka Ikat Weaving is the organization for weavers of this traditional technique, established in November 2014.
 As such, they offer fabrics and final products.

-Why Ikat Sikka?
+Why Ikat from Sikka?